 Most doulas offer to meet in person to see if you are a good fit before asking you to make a commitment.
 But when should you reach out and schedule this initial meeting?

 Keep in mind that every doula will plan to support a certain number of pregnant people per month (anywhere between one and six, usually).
-We typically use your due month to make sure we are comfortable with the number of pregnant people we are committing to support in any given time frame.
-This means that our spots per month are usually filled several months in advance!
-We recommend balancing planning ahead with being ready to hire a doula (see below) when you are preparing to set up a consult.
+I typically use your due month to make sure I am comfortable with the number of pregnant people I am committing to support in any given time frame.
+This means that my spots per month are usually filled several months in advance!
+I recommend balancing planning ahead with being ready to hire a doula (see below) when you are preparing to set up a consult.

 So you’ve met with a few doulas and you found the one!
 When should you hire them?

-There’s really no “perfect” time to interview a doula — we’ve been booked based on meeting pregnant people at 14 weeks all the way through 38 weeks — but you can begin benefitting from their knowledge and support as soon as you make it official.
+There’s really no “perfect” time to interview a doula — I’ve been booked based on meeting pregnant people at 14 weeks all the way through 38 weeks — but you can begin benefitting from their knowledge and support as soon as you make it official.
 When meeting with a doula, you should be prepared to secure their services within one to two weeks (this usually means signing a contract and paying a deposit to secure your spot on their calendar).
-This gives you time to meet with several doulas, should you choose to, and gives us the ability to keep accepting new people to support.
-And please do let us know if you plan to hire a different doula after our consult.
-We won’t be offended by you choosing the support that is right for you!
+This gives you time to meet with several doulas, should you choose to, and gives doulas the ability to keep accepting new people to support.
+(And please do let me know if you plan to hire a different doula after a consult.
+I won’t be offended by you choosing the support that is right for you!)

 Practice good communication

 That first contact with a doula, usually via email, is the start of a relationship.
 Like any relationship, it requires open communication, so I encourage you to follow up after a consult with any lingering questions, comments, or requests.
 Most doulas have some parameters for contact, like calling on the phone for urgent or nighttime requests or allowing a few days for non-urgent email responses.
 Check with your doula about the expectations for communication both before and during labor.